felix161096/Robotic-Vision/Follow-Line/README.md

 &nbsp;

 The PID controller required of a reference to keep the car inside the road.
 In this case, the center of the red line in a straight segment was considered, i.e. the middle point of the columns of the image.
 Besides, it is needed to obtain a value from the image to compare with the reference and obtain the error (see Figure 3).
-This value was the numbers of pixels in column axis i where the mass center of segmented image was.
+This value was the number of pixels on the axis of the column where the center of mass of the segmented image was.

 <p align="center">
 <img src="https://render.githubusercontent.com/render/math?math=D = M_{10} / M_{00}">